 - The building permits will continue to be steady as several popular subdivisions continue to grow and approved lots are available for construction.
-Our region is not as volatile as others across the nation and our growth percentages back that up. - Tax base growth will continue to increase especially with the completion of the US 401 Rolesville Bypass.
-Rolesville is currently at 81% residential and 19% non-residential.
-That must change and Rolesville needs to allocate our resources (water/sewer/roads) to support and foster that move. - There continues to be interest in Rolesville from the development community.
+Our region is not as volatile as others across the nation and our growth percentages back that up. - Tax base growth will continue to increase.
+The opening for the US 401 Rolesville Bypass is expected to draw both commercial and residential growth to the eastern areas of Town. - There continues to be interest in Rolesville from the development community.
 The Town is in a good position with water, sewer, natural gas, electricity, and roadway infrastructures.
-All have given Rolesville a reputation of being a good place to live, work, and play.

-Budget Highlights for the Fiscal Year Ending June 30, 2015
+Budget Highlights for the Fiscal Year Ending June 30, 2017